Mina Kruseman: Final years

-In 1881 she did meet the writer, photographer and musician Frits J. Hoffman.
-He was a pupil of Kruseman, in his twenties (22), while Mina Kruseman was in her forties.
-But Kruseman had a rather big house, and in this way they could keep their relation secret for the local community.
-Only after they left in 1883 the Dutch East Indies during their voyage to europe, a daughter was born.
-5 November 1883 the Soerabaya Courant mentions the birth and the "marriage" of Mina and Frits.
-But nothing could be found in the Singapore marriage registers of this period.
-According to Kruseman they lived three and a half year in Naples.
-Here another girl was born.
-Both children died at a young age.
-The couple then settled in Boulogne-sur-Seine, a suburb of Paris which now, after the merger with the city of Billancourt, is called Boulogne-Billancourt.
-They lived by Hoffman's merits as a photographer and violin teacher and later, after he had lost his work as a photographer, of the music classes and an annuity of Mina Kruseman.
-Hoffman died in 1918.
-Her health worsened, she was infirm and after 1920 she almost never left her house anymore.
-In 1922 she died at the age of 82.
+In 1881, she met writer, photographer, and musician Frits J. Hoffman, a former pupil of Kruseman who was 22 years old while Mina Kruseman was in her forties.
+The large size of Kruseman's house allowed them to keep their relationship secret from the local community.
+The couple left the Dutch East Indies in 1883, and during their voyage to Europe, their daughter was born.
+On November 5, 1883, the Soerabaya Courant announced both the birth and the "marriage" of Mina and Frits, though no record of their marriage appears in Singapore's marriage registers from this period.
+According to Kruseman, they spent three and a half years living in Naples, where a second daughter was born.
+Both children died young.
+The couple eventually settled in Boulogne-sur-Seine, a Parisian suburb that merged with Billancourt to become present-day Boulogne-Billancourt.
+They supported themselves through Hoffman's work as a photographer and violin teacher.
+After he lost his photography work, they relied on his music lessons and Mina Kruseman's annuity.
+Following Hoffman's death in 1918, Kruseman's health deteriorated significantly.
+She became infirm and rarely left her house after 1920.
+She died in 1922 at the age of 82.

 For her role as feminist she was honored by a large number of municipalities in the Netherlands, that have named a street after her including: Arnhem, Coevorden, Delft, Enschede, Hoorn, Leiden, Spijkenisse, Tiel, Venray, Venlo, Tilburg, Waalwijk, Zaanstad, a lane in Deventer, a channel in Veenendaal, a road in Tilburg or a square in Dordrecht.